Introduction: The Light Pot Mini Lamp

 Now take another wire and make a stand for the lampshade of inkpot.
 For the inkpot, I glued the stand inside the inkpot, but you may change the design and bend the stand around the neck of the inkpot.

 When your colored sand has dried completely, go ahead and fill it in the bulb and inkpot.

-To fill the light bulb, I made a simple funnel out of paper, which made the filling process much smooth.
+To fill the light bulb, I made a simple funnel out of paper, which made the filling process much smoother.